dwinney/LoopToolsButWorse/README.md

 ## LoopToolsButWorse

 The [LoopTools](https://feynarts.de/looptools/) package provides highly-optimized implementations of one-loop scalar and tensor integrals.
 Although written in Fortran, an interface with C/C++ and scripts to compile simple CXX projects is provided.
-These scripts are highly opaque and make incorporating LoopTools into an existing C++ nontrivial.
+These scripts are rather opaque and make incorporating LoopTools into an existing C++ library nontrivial.

 This repository is a modified version of LoopTools-2.16 aimed at allowing LoopTools functions to be incorporated with other CMake projects as well as usable with ROOT's [cling](https://root.cern/cling/) interpreter.
 Necessary modifications to the makefiles mean some of the more advanced functionalities (e.g. MathLink) are not guarenteed to work as intended (hence *ButWorse*).